GrinonBarrett/Taksidos/Core Rules/2=Combat/2=Attacking.md

    • Attacking a foe while you are Brawling, -4

-   • Attacking a foe in melee with less [Body] than yourself in Melee, +1
+   • Attacking a foe in melee with less [Body] than yourself, +1

-   • Attacking a foe in melee with less [Rflx] than yourself in Melee, +1
+   • Attacking a foe in melee with less [Rflx] than yourself, +1

 ##### Defense Modifiers
 The following can modify one's defense rating combat: